Ubisoft Anvil: History

 AnvilNext 2.0 made its debut in 2014 with Assassin's Creed Unity.
 AnvilNext 2.0 is capable of generating structures in a flexible and automatic manner while following specific design rules and templates, which reduces the amount of time and manual effort required for artists and designers to create an intricate urban environment.
 Specific landmarks, such as the Notre Dame de Paris, are still designed by hand but now could be rendered at an almost 1:1 ratio to its real-life counterpart.
 AnvilNext 2.0 also features improved AI for non-playable characters.
 The engine was rebuilt from the ground up for the game.
 After Assassin's Creed Unity was released with multiple technical issues at launch, Ubisoft made fixes and improved the engine for Assassin's Creed Syndicate.
 AnvilNext 2.0 would be further refined for Assassin's Creed Origins and Assassin's Creed Odyssey.
 Aside from the Assassin's Creed series, AnvilNext 2.0 would be used for other Ubisoft games including Tom Clancy's Rainbow Six Siege, For Honor, Tom Clancy's Ghost Recon Wildlands, and Tom Clancy's Ghost Recon Breakpoint.

 Beginning with Assassin's Creed Valhalla in 2020, the engine was rebranded as Ubisoft Anvil.
-Ubisoft Anvil would also be used for Prince of Persia: The Sands of Time Remake, Immortals Fenyx Rising, and Assassin's Creed Mirage.
+Ubisoft Anvil would also be used for Immortals Fenyx Rising, and Assassin's Creed Mirage.
 Ubisoft announced they will continue to upscale and develop the engine.
 An upgraded Anvil engine version is used for Assassin's Creed Shadows, enhancing lighting, introducing breakable props, and implementing a new seasonal system which progresses through time.
+This version of the engine is also used for Assassin's Creed Black Flag Resynced, a ground-up remake of 2013's Assassin's Creed IV: Black Flag.
+Prince of Persia: The Sands of Time Remake was announced in September 2020 using Ubisoft Anvil, but was cancelled on 21 January 2026 as part of the restructuring at Ubisoft.